 What do you need to do to become a referral service?

-Unfortunately the provision of referral services is virtually unregulated by the Royal College of Veterinary Surgeons.
+Unfortunately, the provision of referral services is virtually unregulated by the Royal College of Veterinary Surgeons.
 This means that any qualified vet can offer a referral service from the day they qualify, in any subject they like, without any further experience or qualifications.
 When you are choosing a referral centre you should consider the qualifications of the referral clinicians, the level of equipment and expertise and the track record of the referral service.
-All of our surgeons are either diploma holders or are residency trained and due to sit the diploma examinations shortly.
-Please see the section on veterinary qualifications for more information what that means.
+All our surgeons are either diploma holders or are advanced practitioners.

 I would like to seek advice, but am worried that I will be obliged to have surgery.
 Is that likely to happen?

 No!
 Our role is to make a diagnosis and discuss what treatments are possible, together with their likely outcomes.
 There are often several potential treatment options available that may be considered.
 We will try to provide a balanced view on all of your choices.
 This will hopefully allow you to make a decision about how you wish your pet to be treated.
 If you want us to provide further guidance then we will be happy to do so, however it is very important that you agree how best to proceed.
 If we do not believe that surgery is indicated then we will tell you so.

 Do you have any plans to offer referral services in other specialities?

 We have some exciting plans to expand our services soon.
 This will hopefully include substantial expansion of our soft tissue surgery capabilities as well as adding other disciplines.
 We anticipate that this will include medicine, oncology and neurology.
 Our current limiting factor is the size of our building and we hope to relocate to a much larger premises within the next two years.

 My vet mentioned that we could go to see a Certificate holder or a Diplomate, what is the difference?